mediachain/mediachain/rfc/mediachain-rfc-2.md

 Election protocol -- it can only be mitigated by using a Proof of Work competition for leader election.

+Similarly, a peer node may attempt to build a trivially long blockchain attempting to needlessly trigger partition healing protocols.
+These attacks can be mitigated by treating a block as a transaction, and thus requiring Proof of Work by the commiting node before they can be accepted.

-However, given that core network membership is moderated by signing Level-1 certificates, problems of this nature should be treated as external attacks and be detectable by system monitoring processes.
+However, given that core network membership is moderated by signing Level-1 certificates, problems of this nature should be treated as major events and be detectable by system monitoring processes.
 This type of attack is indicative of either a serious software bug or a possible compromise of the misbehaving nodes, in which case operator intervention is required for resolution and key revocation.